-- The proposed design within the proposed site layout. - Existing site sections and levels. - Proposed site sections and levels. - Long and cross sections for the proposed drainage system including final finished floor levels. - Exceedance flow management routes. - Details of connections to watercourses and sewers. - Maintenance access and any arisings storage and disposal arrangements.
+- The proposed design within the proposed site layout. - Existing and proposed levels. - Long and cross sections for the proposed drainage system including final finished floor levels. - Exceedance flow management routes. - Details of connections to watercourses and sewers. - Maintenance access and any arisings storage and disposal arrangements.